Chuchoruto/COE332-S23/homework03/README.md

 Info: Turbidity is below threshold for safe use Minimum time required to return below a safe threshold = 0.00 hours
 ```

+This shows that the water is safe for use as the turbidity is below 1 NTU.